 - Attainable - Can it realistically be done?

-- Relevant - Does this goal align with my larger efforts?
+- Relevant - Does this goal align with my larger efforts and personal values?

 - Time Constrained - How long will it take to complete?

-Try to write at least two short term, two long term, and two life time goals this week.
+Consider writing out at least two short term, two long term, and two life time goals this week to make the most of this tool.

 Optimism is a combination of learning how to talk to ourselves when things go poorly (short term, not personal, contained) and recognizing when events go well (Seligman, 2006).
-Take time to identify and recognize what we are doing right in the different areas of our life.
-Make an effort to celebrate small victories, make an upcoming celebration special, or surprise someone else with recognition.
+Here we take time to identify and recognize what we are doing right in the different areas of our life.
+We make an effort to celebrate small victories, make an upcoming celebration special, or surprise someone else with recognition.

 When we work to change our negative thoughts about ourselves and the world, we free up our mental processes to become more optimistic (Carver, 2010).
 For more information on how cognitive behavioral therapy can help, click here.

 Consider enforcing a rule of ‘No Negative Thinking’.
 Here we attempt to reject any negative thought that comes up as soon as possible.
 Try to ignore the thought or neutralize it by considering a positive aspect of something related to the thought or our current environment.
-Use a short affirmation to strengthen a commitment to this rule each time distracting thinking occurs (Seligman, 2006).
+Consider using a short affirmation to strengthen a commitment to this rule each time distracting thinking occurs (Seligman, 2006).
+For help with affirmations, click here.

 Setbacks to Optimism

-Pessimism presents the ideas that suffering is permanent, will undermine everything around it, and that our suffering is our entirely our own fault.
-When pessimistic, we may more easily recognize long term consequences and their impact on multiple areas of life.
+Pessimism presents the ideas that suffering is permanent, will undermine everything around it, and that our suffering is entirely our own fault.
+When pessimistic, we more easily recognize, and sometimes exaggerate long term consequences and their impact on multiple areas of life.
 We may also take on more personal responsibility than is reasonable or beneficial to group cohesion.
 Pessimistic habits of thinking can grow small setbacks into disasters, cause us to give up more easily, seed doubt and hesitation, and both worsen and cause depression (Seligman, 2006).